NiLuJe/FBInk/README.md

 PocketBook support was tested by [@ezdiy](https://github.com/ezdiy) ([#47](https://github.com/NiLuJe/FBInk/pull/47)), and should support the same set of devices as KOReader.

-If, instead of *writing* to the framebuffer, you want to *grab* a PNG snapshot of it (which can come in handy), I have a heavily modified version of [FBGrab](http://trac.ak-team.com/trac/browser/niluje/Configs/trunk/Kindle/Misc/FBGrab) that should sanely deal with the various quirks of eInk framebuffers ;).
+If, instead of *writing* to the framebuffer, you want to *grab* a PNG snapshot of it (which can come in handy), I have a heavily modified version of [FBGrab](https://svn.ak-team.com/svn/Configs/trunk/Kindle/Misc/FBGrab) that should sanely deal with the various quirks of eInk framebuffers ;).
+If you don't actually need a PNG file and just want to play with in-memory fb dumps, look into the whole `fbink_dump` & `fbink_restore` API calls.

 ## Bindings in other languages